Network of Educators in Science and Technology

 Student Recognition Awards

 To encourage and reward student interest in science and mathematics, NEST has created student awards for "science activism" that are presented in a public forum.
 The awards are based not solely on a student's scholastic achievements, but on the student's outreach into the school and community, and their passion for science.
 Each NEST member may select one student to recognize.
 The selected student receives an MIT NEST award certificate and a copy of a book written by an MIT author.
-Due May 1 or 4 weeks before requested date.

 Interested members can submit ideas to lead workshops on the first evening of the NEST Reunion - the Thursday during SEPT week.
 In the past, presenters have shown their favorite demonstrations or hands-on activities to fellow NEST members and the current SEPT class.
 Going forward, we're open to new ideas from member proposals!